Monitor HTTP Load Balancer

 tab to view trend and list of events flagged as malicious user activity.

-The malicious users view shows a bar chart representing the trend of malicious user activity over a default or selected time period.
+The malicious users view shows a bar chart representing the trend of malicious user activity over a default or selected time frame.
 The view shows a graphical representation as well as a tiled list of users flagged as malicious (to the left side of the graph).
 Upon selection of a user entry from the left-side list, the graph on the right-side reflects that user's activity.

-The view also displays a timeline section beneath the graph where risk scores for a user over the selected time period is displayed.
+The view also displays a timeline section beneath the graph where risk scores for a user over the selected time frame is displayed.
 The scores are categorized in terms of the severity of the events.

 Malicious user mitigation is supported using the Block User